thinkcompany/think_dev-standards/development-standards/quality-assurance/qa-browser-compatibility.md

 #Browser Compatibility QA

+Browsers sometimes decide to implement different standards and support for new and existing web technologies.
+It is important to test your application on multiple devices, operating systems, and browsers.
+This helps to ensure the same experience regardless of the device someone is using.

 **Autoprefix CSS**

 Using a tool like Autoprefix allows us to use tomorrows CSS today.
 It works by applying each browsers prefix when necessary, that way you don't have to worry about using obsolete/unecssary prefixes.